karantan/psusage/README.md

  0.2 00:00:00 3477884 baz_com myprogram
 ```

-We update cpu utilization of the process every second and when the process no longer
+We update CPU utilization of the process every second, and when the process no longer
-exists (i.e. it stopped) we send CPU credit used to the InfluxDB.
+exists (i.e. it stopped), we send CPU credits to the InfluxDB.

-From there we can then do all sort of aggregation because we have all the information we
+From there, we can then do all sorts of aggregation because we have all the information we
 need:

 1. Average CPU utilisation (in %)